Skip to main content

 • Mistaken beliefs that treatment for AUD is ineffective, that motivated patients should be able to stop on their own, or that prior relapse predicts future nonresponse to treatment.

-• Misguided assumptions that patients must “hit rock bottom” before they will accept treatment or that referral is appropriate only for patients who desire complete abstinence from alcohol.
+• Misguided assumptions that patients must “hit rock bottom” before they will accept treatment or that referral is appropriate only for those who desire complete abstinence from alcohol.

 • Judging incorrectly that a patient’s problem isn’t serious enough to warrant specialty referral, or holding stereotypes that treatment is only for a certain, other kind of person.
 These barriers may be particularly prominent when alcohol problems are identified by screening rather than raised by the patient.